lefreet/vue-form/README.md

             'prop': 'name',
             'label': 'name',
             'options': {
-              // ...some options of element component
+              // some options of element component
               'placeholder': 'input your name'
             }
           }, {